-Nayef H. Samhat, the 11th president of Wofford College, is a native of Detroit, Mich.
-He holds a B.A. in international affairs from George Washington University's School of International and Public Affairs, a master's degree in international affairs from Columbia University and a Ph.D. in political science from Northwestern University.
+Nayef H. Samhat, the 11th president of Wofford College, is a native of Detroit, Michigan.
+He holds a B.A. in international affairs from The George Washington University's School of International and Public Affairs, a master's degree in international affairs from Columbia University and a Ph.D. in political science from Northwestern University.

 Samhat came to Wofford in July 2013 after serving as provost and professor of political science and international studies at Kenyon College in Gambier, Ohio.
-Prior to his time at Kenyon, he was the Frank B. and Virginia B. Hower Associate Professor of Government and International Studies and an associate dean at Centre College in Danville, Ky.
+Prior to his time at Kenyon, he was the Frank B. and Virginia B. Hower Associate Professor of Government and International Studies and an associate dean at Centre College in Danville, Kentucky.

-His academic interests include international relations theory, international political economy and the politics of the Middle East, especially international relations in the Middle East.
+Samhat’s academic interests include international relations theory, international political economy and the politics of the Middle East, especially international relations in the Middle East.
 He has contributed articles, papers, reviews and essays on these and other topics.
 Samhat is also a staunch advocate of the liberal arts educational experience and has been a national presenter, panelist and commentator on the subject.

 Samhat is married to Prema Samhat.
 They have three daughters, Alia, Jehan and Leila, and three grandsons.